LucaCanali/sparkMeasure/README.md

     * Clone the repository and use sbt to build: `sbt +package`.

-### Including sparkMeasure in Your Spark Environment
+### Including sparkMeasure in your Spark environment

 Choose your preferred method: